 School #2 needed to build their playground on a much smaller budget, so they got creative and built tree stump stepping stones, created a home-made music wall, and installed a mud kitchen with the help of parent volunteers.

 School #2 could easily be intimidated by the shiny new thing that school #1 has, OR they can SPIN what makes them unique and different into a selling point, or a UNIQUE BENEFIT.
-The second school could communicate how they focus on letting the children play and explore in a natural playground which enhances learning, creativity and problem-solving skills.
+The second school could communicate how they focus on letting the children play and explore in a natural playground which enhances learning, creativity, and problem-solving skills.

 The way you communicate your unique differences is important!

-BOTH Playgrounds are POSITIVE selling point.
+BOTH Playgrounds are a POSITIVE selling point.

 While one is newer and more expensive, neither one is “Bad.”